Eddie Imazu: Career

 Imazu joined Metro studios as a draftsman in 1920.
 He remained at the studio until its merger with Goldwyn Pictures to form Metro-Goldwyn-Mayer (MGM) in 1924.
 In 1929, MGM promoted him from draftsman to art director.

 During the early 1930s, Imazu met Aiko Kondo, a cousin of Mary Yuriko Kochiyama (née Nakahara), who became a prominent civil rights activist.
 Because she was beautiful, Aiko attracted many suitors, mostly naval officers whose ship had docked in San Pedro harbor.
 Aiko’s father didn’t trust these young sailors, so he asked a pre-teen Mary Nakahara to accompany Aiko on her dates.

 Mary, later known as "Yuri," recalled feeling awkward about her third-wheel presence but felt relieved that Aiko never showed the slightest irritation.
 Yuri also recalled that Aiko Kondo was a portrait artist from an artistic family.
 When Yuri and her two brothers visited the Kondos, the siblings ran straight to the wastebaskets.
 They would rifle through the contents to retrieve discarded art, which they would take home.

 During the mid-1930s, Eddie Imazu married Aiko Kondo, creating a very happy, artistic union.
 In a 1947 interview with Pacific Citizen, Aiko Imazu said she preferred to make "rough sketches executed mostly in charcoal," whereas her husband created more complicated and detailed renderings.
 Aiko's brother Takashi "Teek" Kondo, an accomplished cartoonist, eventually became an MGM employee in the art department.
 Eddie and Aiko Imazu raised two daughters, Joyce and Darleen.

 On 7 December 1941, Japan attacked Pearl Harbor and several weeks later, President Franklin Roosevelt issued Executive Order 9066.
 The EO 9066 required all Japanese Americans and Japanese immigrants to evacuate from the west coast to isolated, inland detention centers surrounded by barbed wire and guard towers.
 To retain Imazu as an art director, MGM offered him living accommodations inside the studio.
-But the government required Aiko Imazu and daughters to report to the Santa Anita Assembly Center and later to the Jerome and Rohwer relocation camps, so Imazu chose to accompany his family into relocation.
+But the government required Aiko Imazu and his daughters to report to the Santa Anita Assembly Center and later to the Jerome and Rohwer relocation camps, so Imazu chose to accompany his family into relocation.